-- 1. NCERT Class 6 Geography Textbook, Chapter 4: Maps - 2.
-NCERT Class 6 Mathematics Textbook, Chapter 12: Ratio and Proportion - 3.
-NCERT Class 8 Mathematics Textbook, Chapter 4: Practical Geometry (some aspects may be used if non-rectangular spaces are drawn) - 4.
-NCERT Class 8 Mathematics Textbook, Chapter 11: Mensuration (students may relate to some examples given in chapter) - 5.
-NCERT Class 8 Mathematics Textbook, Chapter 13: Direct and Inverse Proportions - 6.
-NCERT Class 8 Mathematics Textbook, Chapter 15: Introduction to graphs (aspects of scaling when using graph paper is useful here)
+NCERT Class 6 Geography NCERT Class 6 Mathematics NCERT Class 8 Mathematics Chapter 4: Maps (Nov 2022) Chapter 12: Ratio and proportion (Nov 2022) Chapter 4: Practical Geometry (some aspects may be used if non-rectangular spaces are drawn) Chapter 9: Mensuration (Nov 2022) (students may relate to some examples given in chapter) Chapter 11: Direct and inverse proportions (Nov 2022) Chapter 13: Introduction to graphs (Nov 2022) (aspects of scaling when using graph paper is useful here)

 We have come across maps in our textbooks - maps of states, the country, and the world.
-We can also learn to make maps, as you have learned in geography (Class 6, Chapter 4).
+We can also learn to make maps, as you have learned in geography (NCERT Class 6, Chapter 4-Maps).
 Many mobile phones have an application (app) called "Google Maps".
 This app shows the map of a locality and can show a larger area as you zoom out, and can even show the map of the whole world.